RTÉ: Barter accounts

-Much controversy arose around the use of barter accounts to pay Tubridy's add-on monies, but they then became the subject of wider interest.
-However, in clarifying that substantial sums had been handled through multiple such "barter accounts", RTÉ defended their use, claiming that they are a normal feature of the media market and that while it spent around €150,000 per annum on entertainment of advertising clients from barter accounts, it took in around €150 million in advertising revenue annually.
-At the Oireachtas Public Accounts Committee, RTÉ stated that such accounts had been used to spend between €1 million and €1.25 million in the last 10 years, on such entertainment as a trip to the Rugby World Cup in 2019, Champions League final tickets, and 10-year tickets from the IRFU.
-It further gave an example of a sporting trip costing €111,000 which was for customers who had spent €38 million with the station in the previous year.
-RTÉ feared that without such "gifts", they might not have been able to secure the advertising spend.
-No mention was made of tax treatment of such gifts.
+Much controversy arose around the use of barter accounts to pay Tubridy's add-on monies, but these accounts then became the subject of wider interest.
+However, in clarifying that substantial sums had been handled through multiple such "barter accounts", RTÉ defended their use, claiming that they are a normal feature of the media market; RTÉ also claimed that while it spent around €150,000 per annum on entertaining advertising clients from barter accounts, the broadcaster took in around €150 million in advertising revenue annually.
+At a meeting of the Oireachtas Public Accounts Committee, RTÉ stated that such accounts had been used to spend between €1 million and €1.25 million in the last 10 years, on such entertainment as a trip to the Rugby World Cup in 2019, Champions League Final tickets, and 10-year tickets from the IRFU.
+The broadcaster gave the additional example of a sporting trip costing €111,000 which was for customers who had spent €38 million with the station during the previous year.
+RTÉ feared that without such "gifts", they might not have been able to secure this advertising spend.
+The tax treatment of such gifts was not mentioned.

 Management and star pay

-In documents supplied to the Oireachtas, RTÉ listed the earnings of its 100 highest-paid employees and contractors, all on pay in excess of €116,000, and 84 being employees.
-Including the members of the RTÉ Executive Board, 69 are managers, and the other 31 are presenters and other technical or non-managerial staff.
-The Director General was paid €225,000 in 2021, along with a car allowance of €25,000 and pension contributions of €56,000, for a total package of €306,000, while the Chief Financial Officer earns around €200,000 plus car allowance of around €25,000 (any pension element not disclosed).
+In documents supplied to the Oireachtas, RTÉ listed the earnings of its 100 highest-paid employees and contractors, all with pay in excess of €116,000 and 84 being employees.
+Including the members of the RTÉ Executive Board, 69 of these highest-earners are managers, and the other 31 are presenters and other technical or non-managerial staff.
+The director general was paid €225,000 in 2021, along with a car allowance of €25,000 and pension contributions of €56,000, for a total package of €306,000; the chief financial officer earns around €200,000 plus a car allowance of around €25,000 (and any pension element is not disclosed).

-The total staff of the broadcaster is around 1,800, plus contractors.
-In 2022, 119 employees had basic pay of over €100,000, 22 of those having salaries of €150,000 – €250,000.
-179 staff had salaries of €80,000 – €100,000, 550 between €60,000 and €80,000, and 740 €40,000 – €60,000.
+The broadcaster's staff numbers around 1,800, in addition to contractors.
+In 2022, 119 employees had basic pay of more than €100,000, 22 of those having salaries of €150,000–250,000; 179 staff had salaries of €80,000–100,000, 550 had €60,000–80,000, and 740 had €40,000–60,000.

-It further emerged that aside from the high level of management posts, and their salary levels, there were exit schemes offered by RTE's Human Resources function, under which over €2.3 million was paid out to a number of departing managers and executives, with at least one payment rumoured to be on the order of €400,000.
-There were also schemes for ordinary staff.
+It further emerged that aside from the large number of management posts and their high salary levels, there were exit schemes offered by RTÉ's Human Resources function; under these schemes, more than €2.3 million was paid out to a number of departing managers and executives.
+At least one of these payments was rumoured to be on the order of €400,000.
+In addition, there were schemes for ordinary staff.
 At least one executive package was not approved by or known to most executive board members, although it should have been approved by that panel.